NetSec Platform: Zero Trust

 • Controls are enforced consistently (regardless of location)

-Zero Trust doesn't mean you treat every connection as hostile.
+Zero Trust doesn't mean every connection is treated as hostile.
 It means trust is earned and verified, rather than inherited just because a user is on the corporate network.

 Why Does Zero Trust Matter?